How to Use Node.js and NPM on Hypernode

 .

-To do this, run the following command to add the locations to your PATH:
+To do this, run the following commands to add the locations to your PATH

 Both the installations (the already installed or the precompiled self-downloaded version) use /data/web/node_modules